merenze/git-crash-course/README.md

 It may also help you decide if the changes should be broken up across multiple commits.

 ### Ignoring changes
-Sometimes your project will include files that should _never_ be commited;
+Sometimes your project will include files that should _never_ be committed;
 for example, a configuration file, which may be different on every machine, or a file containing sensitive information such as a database password.